Written by:

 Some people continue to take ecstasy to avoid these withdrawal symptoms.
 This can also lead to a growing tolerance to ecstasy, causing people to take more and more just to feel the same effects.

-Underlying mental health issues may also play a part in ecstasy addiction.
+Underlying mental health issues may also play a part in ecstasy abuse.
 Some people who suffer from conditions such as depression or post-traumatic stress disorder (PTSD) may ‘self-medicate’ with ecstasy.

 Signs of ecstasy addiction